Rocket Man: Nolan Bushnell Exploring Computer Space

 With Computer Space, however, Bushnell can consider himself the creator of the first mass-produced arcade video game.
 Due to the hard-wired, non-CPU nature of the game, Bushnell has had to strip down the game play of Spacewar!, but as a result also made it a solitaire affair, adding UFOs to battle and steerable missiles.
 He also has to assuage operators’ worries about people stealing the TV sets right out of the video game cabinets.
 After the debut of the first four Computer Space prototype machines (Red, White, Blue and Yellow) at the 1971 MOA expo in October, the game is released to distributors in November.
 Nutting sells out the 2,300 of Computer Space units over two years, but there isn’t enough demand to continue making the game.
 An okay performance for a coin-op machine, but considering it’s an attempt to usher in a whole new category of games the result has to be considered a disappointment.
-Bushnell comes to the conclusion that the procedures of using various buttons for the thrusting and rotating of the ships are just too complicated for half-pissed bar patrons to comprehend.
+Bushnell comes to the conclusion that the procedures of using various buttons for the thrusting and rotating of the ships in Computer Space are just too complicated for half-pissed bar patrons to comprehend.
 He becomes convinced that any successful video arcade game has to be extremely easy to understand from the get-go.

 Nutting themselves later update Computer Space into a two-player version in 1973, with what they label “Natural-Action” joysticks replacing the complicated button array used to pilot ships and fire their missiles in Bushnell’s original version.
 Players take their shots at the UFOs with a red fire button at the top of each stick.
 The saucers are replaced with your “friends” rocket ship in 2-player mode, making 2-player Computer Space much closer in play to the original MIT Spacewar! game that spawned it.